Electrical contractors in

 What license do I need to work as an electrician in Danbury, CT?

-You need either an E-1 Journeyman Electrician license or E-2 Electrical Contractor license issued by the Connecticut Department of Consumer Protection.
-E-1 requires 4 years experience and state exam, E-2 requires 2 years as journeyman plus business exam.
+You need either an E-1 Journeyman Electrician license or E-2 Electrical Contractor license from Connecticut DEEP.
+E-1 requires 4 years experience plus state exam, E-2 adds supervisory experience and business requirements.

 How much does an electrical permit cost in Danbury?

-What's the typical cost for a 200-amp panel upgrade in Danbury?
+What's the typical cost for a panel upgrade in Danbury?

 No contractors listed yet.